ssprabakara/konnect-team-interview-ingest-exercise/README.md

 * develop a program that ingests the sample cdc events into a Kafka topic
 * develop a program that persists the data from Kafka into Opensearch

+# Solution
+The instruction for verifying the solution can be found in `README.txt` file

 ## Get started